-MCD OUTCOME COMPONENT SCHOOL PLAN assessments are administered to students.
+MCD OUTCOME COMPONENT SCHOOL PLAN responsible for Tier 2 intervention will increase the intensity of the instruction by meeting in groups no larger than 2-4 students.
+The duration of the instruction will also be increased to allow students the time needed to practice and feel successful.
+Teachers who will work with students who are in Tier 3 will work with programs that are founded in research and standards-based in smaller group settings or one to one, with the duration of time increasing up to 45 minutes.
+The professional development calendar will reflect the data driven dialogues as these will be scheduled after the results of the periodic and performance based assessments are administered to students.
 Teachers will meet by grade level and in vertical teams to ensure that the standards are being covered and that backward planning is part of the professional development sessions at the beginning of the school year.
 Minimum and shortened days will be used for professional development sessions prior to the start of the banked time sessions.
-Outcomes 6, 8, 16 Staffing/Operations SMArT Academy will utilize the district information systems such as the Integrated Student Information System (ISIS) and Welligent computer System to collect student health information, track student records, monitor progress and identify services.
-We will also utilize Welligent to create and track the Individual Education Plans (IEP) for all students with disabilities and to ensure that students are properly identified, services are provided, and appropriate goals are set and monitored, and that students receive Free and Appropriate Public Education (FAPE).
+Outcomes 6, 8, 16 Staffing/Operations Hilda L. Solis Learning Academy will utilize the district information systems such as the Integrated Student Information System (ISIS) and Welligent computer System to collect student health information, track student records, monitor progress and identify services.
+We will also utilize Welligent to create and track the Individual Education Plans (IEP) for all students with disabilities and to ensure that students are properly identified, services are provided, and appropriate goals are set and monitored and that students receive Free and Appropriate Public Education (FAPE).
 We will utilize the LAUSD District Nursing Services.
 Students with chronic illnesses will be provided appropriate care as identified in their IEP or Section 504 Plans in coordination with the primary care physician.

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION

-MCD OUTCOME COMPONENT SCHOOL PLAN Fiscal NOT APPLICABLE Outcome 14 Parent Participation Parent Participation Parents and teachers will be trained in the use of the Seven Norms of Collaboration, pausing, paraphrasing, putting inquiry at the center, probing, placing ideas on the table, paying attention to self and others, and presuming positive intentions from the Adaptive School by Garmston and Wellman (2009).
+MCD OUTCOME COMPONENT SCHOOL PLAN Fiscal Outcome 14 Parent Participation Parent Participation Parents and teachers will be trained in the use of the Seven Norms of Collaboration, pausing, paraphrasing, putting inquiry at the center, probing, placing ideas on the table, paying attention to self and others, and presuming positive intentions from the Adaptive School by Garmston and Wellman (2009).
 This training is important because it will set the stage for mindful and respectful treatment of all people involved in the education of the children.
 The first week parents and teachers will meet to discuss the expectations they have for one another.
-Surveys will be sent out to parents to find out what will be the best time for them to attend the meeting.
+This will be based on the "Parents and Teachers Talking Together" developed by The Pritchard Committee for Academic Excellence in Kentucky.
+Surveys will be sent out to parents to find out what the best time for meeting is for parents.
 Meetings will be held at the most convenient times identified and they will be rotated to ensure all parents can participate.
 This is particularly important for IEP meetings.
 Other surveys will be sent out throughout the year to give the school timely feedback on how the school is addressing the needs of the parents.
 Parents will also complete the annual "Experience Survey for Parents."
 Parents of students with IEPs will complete the IEP Input Survey to ensure they have input.
-During conferences and IEPs, parents will be asked what questions they might have regarding the information given to them.
-As we query, survey, and show parents we care about them and what they think, we will ensure that parents feel respected and valued and will therefore be willing participants in their child's education.
-Parents will also participate in ECHO Parenting classes, which emphasize non-violent communication.
-They will attend SMArT Fairs, where they will see their child's work show-cased and SMArT Nights, where they can enjoy learning lessons with their children.
+During conferences and IEPs parents will be asked what questions they might have regarding the information given to them.
+As